 a.
-A certain lease was transferred to a current listed lessee effective June 14 2019; however, we noted that the previous lessee held the lease for less than seven years as required by the CLTC Rules.
-Furthermore, we noted that the lessee is affiliated with a current CLTC employee.
+A certain lease was transferred to a current listed lessee effective June 2019; however, the previous lessee held the lease for less than seven years as required by the CLTC Rules and Regulations.
+Furthermore, the lessee is affiliated with a current CLTC employee.
 A signed disclosure of affiliation by the employee did not evidence approval by the appropriate CLTC Officer.
+This matter was discussed in our previous letter to management for fiscal year 2019.

 The CLTC may consider performing appraisals of commercial lease lands to obtain market values to serve as a basis of rates to be billed.
 In addition, we recommend that the CLTC appropriately examine the lease register, perform timely updates of related information, and adequately file necessary supporting lease documents.
 Finally, we recommend that leases be processed in accordance with the CLTC Act and the CLTC Rules and Regulations.
-These control deficiencies and related matters were discussed in our previous letter to management for fiscal years 2018.
-2017, 2016 and 2015.